snltd/gurp/doc/running-gurp.md

 - `-M, --metrics-to <METRICS_TO>` HTTP POST InfluxDB-format metrics to this host.
 At the moment ust sends the run duration, the number of resources, and the number of changes.

+- `-s, --server <SERVER>` Fetches pre-compiled JSON config, over HTTP, from a Gurp server.

+- `-H, --hostname <HOSTNAME>` Used in conjunction with `--server`, lets you request config for a specific host.

+- `-p, --precompiled` Applies a precompiled JSON config, rather than compiling from Janet source.

+- `--destroy-everything-you-touch` Turns all `ensure` resources into `remove`s.
+  Useful for cleaning up during development, but should be used with extreme caution.

 ## `gurp compile`